SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

       ]
     }

-This file is required to deploy the microservice in cumulocity infrastructure.
+This file is required to deploy the microservice in Cumulocity infrastructure.

 ### Configure build